randbops/nginx_server1/README.md

 This Puppet module will configure an nginx web server to serve the puppetlabs exercise webpage.

-NOTE: This module relies on Puppet and Git (optional) being installed!
+NOTE: This module relies on Puppet and Git (optional) being installed on a Debian Based OS!